RJ Barrett: 2019–20 season

-On June 20, 2019, the New York Knicks drafted Barrett with the third overall pick in the 2019 NBA draft with the nickname "Maple Mamba" because of his playstyle resemblance to Kobe Bryant.
+On June 20, 2019, the New York Knicks drafted Barrett with the third overall pick in the 2019 NBA draft.
+By then Barrett had been nicknamed "Maple Mamba" due to his playstyle resemblance to Kobe Bryant.
 On July 3, Barrett officially signed with the Knicks.
 On October 23, 2019, Barrett made his debut in the NBA, starting in a 111–120 loss to the San Antonio Spurs with 21 points, five rebounds, two assists and two steals.
 On December 17, Barrett scored a then career-high 27 points with six rebounds, an assist and a steal in a 143–120 win over the Atlanta Hawks.
 Barrett came down with a sprained ankle in a game against the Phoenix Suns on January 16, 2020.
 On March 2, Barrett tied his career-high 27 points by hitting a clutch layup before the game ended.
 He also had five rebounds, five assists and one steal in the 125–123 victory over the Houston Rockets.